-This foundational survey course introduces students to major theoretical positions used in communication studies and gives an introduction to the basic communication models, key terms and concepts used in the discipline.
-It introduces students to a broad range of theories in order to evaluate communication in its many forms and investigate its relationship to society and culture.
+This foundational survey course introduces students to major perspectives used in communication studies and gives an introduction to the basic communication models, key terms and concepts used in the discipline.
+It introduces students to a broad range of theories in order to evaluate communication and media in its many forms and investigate its relationship to society and culture.
 Particular attention will be paid to communication functions, structures, audiences, news, media effects, advertising and propaganda, intersecting narratives such as gender, race and class that occur in communication contexts, as well as international and global communication, ideology and popular culture.
-In doing this it not only gives an overview of the social and cultural contexts in which communication occurs but also requires students to think critically and analytically about this relationship.
+In doing this it not only gives an overview of the social and cultural contexts in which communication and media occurs but also requires students to think critically and analytically about this relationship.

-1. Understand the foundational material of communication studies through written and oral presentations.
+1. Demonstrate their understanding of the foundational material of communication studies through written and oral presentations.

-2. Become conversant with key terms, models, concepts and a range of theories about communication.
+2. Explain key terms, models, concepts and a range of theories about communication.

-3. Understand the conceptual connections between communication models and theories about communication.
+3. Describe the conceptual connections between foundational models and theories about communication and media.

-6. Develop the capacity for independent research, argument and expression of argument using academic modes of communication.
+5. Express the capacity for independent research, critique and present arguments using academic modes of communication.

 3. Introduction of key concepts, terms and models.

 5. An examination of the relationship between communication, in its many media forms, and culture and society.